prsolans/box-base-demo/README.md

 * Issue Date (Text)
 * Expiration Date (Text)

+NOTE: The MEGA Endpoint does not extract the same information from each ID.
+This setup is tested for the sample license provided (Tennessee drivers license), but may not work for all US drivers licenses, and will not work for passports.

+NOTE: The code to parse and apply the metadata is in routes/metadata.js.
+Lines 33-108 pulls the content from the Skills cards, parses the Skills card content into key/value pairs, and then pushes the key/value pairs back to structured metadata.

 If you get this far and need help, please reach out to me (Paul R. Solans - prs@box.com).